HomeSemiconductorElectronicsGermany Nanotechnology Market

 REACH Regulation (Registration, Evaluation, Authorisation and Restriction of Chemicals)

-Directly controls the permissible use of new Nanoparticles (e.g., in cosmetics, chemicals), requiring mandatory registration and extensive toxicology data.
-This raises the barrier to market entry, restricting immediate supply but driving up the value of compliant, pre-registered Nanomaterials.
+This regulation directly controls the permissible use of new Nanoparticles (e.g., in cosmetics, chemicals), requiring mandatory registration and extensive toxicology data.
+This elevates the barrier to market entry, restricting immediate supply but driving up the value of compliant, pre-registered nanomaterials.

 European Union (EU)